 During one sequence Reed’s Bandit sneaks up on Sheriff Justice’s car to steal the fish.
 He does this by lassoing it from his Trans Am.

 There’s some pretty strange things going on.
-Sheriff Justice and Junior make a detour to a sex motel where some brief nudity is grasped at for laughs and things get more and more embarrassing.
+Sheriff Justice and Junior make a detour to a sex motel where some brief nudity is displayed for laughs and things get more and more embarrassing.
 Then it’s crashing a nudist picnic.
-If it doesn’t hit you after a few minutes in, the scene the Enos’ showing up in drag will make you realize the gas tank of the Smokey and the Bandit franchise was completely empty.
+If it doesn’t hit you after a few minutes in that they’re desperate for some gags, the scene of the Enos’ showing up in drag will make you realize the gas tank of the Smokey and the Bandit franchise was completely empty at this point.

 Reynolds’ cameo is a gauzy confusing scene and does not have any payoff to it.
 I’m not sure what exactly is meant to be going on during it.
 It’s a very bizarre way they incorporated him into this.
-I could think of a handful of different ways they could have used him.
+I could think of a handful of different ways they could have used him that would have been better.

 At the beginning have Burt make Buford the bet.
 Have him be the one to hand over the winnings to Buford in the end.
 Have him pop up somewhere along the lines to help Buford succeed.
 Instead he appears as some kind of hallucination or something.
 I don’t know how they came up with that.
 Maybe Burt just refused to even get out of his car to film his bit.